IndieBase

 Location Search — type an address, postcode, or what3words address (e.g., ///filled.count.soap) into the search box.
 IndieBase will suggest matching addresses as you type.
 Select one to automatically fill in the location, postcode, coordinates, and what3words address.

-The following fields are populated automatically when you use the search, but you can also review or adjust them:
+The following fields are populated automatically when you use the search, but you can review or adjust them:

 Current Location — click this to use your device's GPS to set the location to where you are right now.
 Useful if you're on-site and want to pin the venue quickly.